vodik/repose/README.md

 ### Compatability

 Backwards compatibility to the original repository tools is provided through symlinks.
-Backward compatable behaviours are maintained with the addition of a few new features:
+Backward compatible behaviours are maintained with the addition of a few new features:

 - symlink following